 Note: Claiming CPD Credits

 Delegates at this forum who are members of Chartered Accountants Australia and New Zealand (CAANZ) may be able to claim credits towards meeting their Continuing Professional Development requirements.
-Delegates wishing to pursue this should provide CAANZ with the forum’s outline and confirmation of their attendance (which we can supply).
+Delegates who wish to pursue this should provide CAANZ with the forum’s outline and confirmation of their attendance (which we can supply).

 9.00 am Registration opens